ismorozs/clickloader/README.md

-# Clickloader
+# Save on Click
-This repository contains source code for [Firefox browser extension](https://addons.mozilla.org/en-US/firefox/addon/clickloader/).
+This repository contains source code for [Firefox browser extension](https://addons.mozilla.org/ru/firefox/addon/save_on_click/).

 For Chromium-based browsers (Chromium, Chrome, Opera, etc)  installation can be done manually with such steps: